Birthplace: Beaufort, North Carolina, April 30, 1945

 Challenger Position: Mission Specialist

-Education: Graduated from Beaufort High School, Beaufort, North Carolina, in 1963; received a bachelor of science degree in Naval Science form the United States Naval Academy in 1967 and a master of science degree in Aeronautical Engineering from the US Naval Postgraduate School in 1968
+Education: Graduated from Beaufort High School, Beaufort, North Carolina, in 1963; received B.S. degree in Naval Science form the U.S. Naval Academy in 1967 and a MS degree in Aeronautical Engineering from the US Naval Postgraduate School in 1968

 Honors: The Navy Distinguished Flying cross, 3 Air Medals, 3 Strike Flight Air Medals, the Navy Commendation Medal with the "V", the Navy Unit Citation, and the Vietnamese cross of Gallantry with the Silver Star